 Understand the difference between authenticity and unfiltered blabber.

-Authentic doesn’t mean you say the first thing that comes on your mind.
+Authentic doesn’t mean you say the first thing that comes to your mind.
 As adults, we need to remain accountable for how we are expressing ourselves.

 We are NOT being authentic if we are profane, vulgar or disrespectful.
 Authenticity means acknowledging your pain, without trying to hurt someone else or create new pain for them.